 Watercolour + gouache experiments.

 A selection from the many studies now attempted!
 Really enjoying exploring both mediums together now after having spent some time working with them individually.
 I'm finding overall I prefer to begin with watercolour as it is transparent and faster at covering the page.
 Gouache is used occasionally as final touches of opacity, usually for highlights.
-On occasion when watercolour hasn't achieved my desired effect, I work over it it gouache which can produce some interesting effects.
-Gouache dries very fast, much faster than watercolour which means its ideal for using last on a painting as I don't need to wait for them to dry.
+On occasion when watercolour hasn't achieved my desired effect, I work over it it with gouache which can produce some interesting effects.
+Gouache dries very fast, much faster than watercolour which means its ideal for applying last on to a painting as I don't need to wait for them to dry.
 Also in scenes where I want to add more details quickly such as birds in flight over a setting sun I find I've needed to use gouache over gouache as the watercolour paper I've been using is very absorbant and has a very slow drying time.
-Higher quality papers or pressed papers will work better.
+Higher quality cotton papers will work better.

 There have been many moments where the light is changing fast during spectacular sunsets and I've been wishing for my oils but the time pressure plein air painting forces on you really helps me to work fast and make quick spontaneous decisions which is the best way to make discoveries in painting techniques.

 Some papers are described as being ‘mould made‘; this refers to papers made on a Cylinder Mould Machine.
 Mould made papers have heavier weights, watermarks and superior surface stability.
 Other papers are machine made; made in one continuous sheet on a wire belt.
 These types of papers are not as stable as mould made papers and do not have a deckled edge.
-The texture of machine made paper will also appear more uniform.

-Experiments with a variety of papers.
+Experiments with a variety of papers

 Sunset study.
-Saunders Waterford not 300gsm, quite nice paper.
+Saunders Waterford not 300gsm.